naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 * **button_image** - The image that will act as the button (e.g. button_image="https://example.com/wp-content/uploads/pay-now-button.png").
 The default is a plain button with the text "Buy Now".
 * **success_url** - The URL to which Stripe will redirect upon completion of a successful payment (e.g. success_url="https://example.com/success").
 The default is the Return URL specified in the settings.
 * **cancel_url** - The URL to which Stripe will redirect after a payment is canceled. (e.g. cancel_url="https://example.com/payment-canceled").
 The default is the home URL for your site.
+* **billing_address** - Specify whether Checkout should collect the customer's billing address. (e.g. billing_address="required").
+The default is "" (Checkout will only attempt to collect the billing address when necessary).
 * **class** - Custom CSS classes for the button (e.g. class="btn").
 Multiple CSS classes can be added in a space-delimited format (e.g. class="btn btn2 btn3").

 = Webhook Endpoint =